Ben-Rivers/Pebble/README.md

 It has the following goals:
 * Compatibility with Khan Academy's implementation of Processing JS
 * Concise, clear documentation
-* Useful functionality not offered by normal Processing JS
+* Useful functionality not offered by normal Processing JS, including:
+** Hitbox detection